-Multi-head attention was also proposed by X. Yang et al. \cite{Yang2021} and S. Zhang et al. \cite{Zhang2022} to define the correlation between the image and text contents.
+Multi-head attention was also proposed by Yang et al. \cite{Yang2021} and Zhang et al. \cite{Zhang2022} to define the correlation between the image and text contents.
 Furthermore, gated multimodal fusion is considered a different type of attention because it uses gating to assign weights to visual and textual elements.
-The weighted sum of the visual and textual feature vectors may be computed based on the dimension-specific scalar weights created automatically using a gated process.
-Then, multimodal sentiment classification may be performed using these representations like in F. Huang et al. \cite{Huang2020} and J. Arevalo et al. \cite{Arevalo2017} works.
+The weighted sum of the feature vectors for both visual and textual features may be computed on the basis of the dimension-specific scalar weights that were generated automatically using a gated process.
+Then, multimodal sentiment classification may be performed using these representations, like in the works of Huang et al. \cite{Huang2020} and Arevalo et al. \cite{Arevalo2017}.